Free Range production and Avian Influenza

 What happens next?

-After the 21st of March 2022, the eggs produced by birds that are still kept inside can no longer be called free range.
+After 16 weeks, the eggs produced by birds that are still kept inside can no longer be called free range.
 This is because Government regulations state that after 16 weeks of the birds being inside, they must be classed as ‘barn eggs’.

 Barn eggs are produced by birds which stay inside for their whole life, but that are free to move about the shed as they please.